 In developing its plan for the LEAP-Lebanon mega site, the IEDC quickly realized it needed more water, electric, and gas utilities at the scale required to support many of the corporate attraction deals the state hoped to win.
 Citing a large semiconductor company’s potential interest, the IEDC began working to solve the need for more sufficient water.
 The search for possible sources of abundant groundwater leads the IEDC to investigate the shallow alluvial aquifers near the Wabash River in Tippecanoe County.
 The IEDC contracted Intera, an environmental and water resource consulting firm, to do test wells along the Wabash, just West of Lafayette, and provide an assessment of the volume of water that could be withdrawn and piped approximately 45 miles to the LEAP Lebanon site.
 At one point, long before the analysis had been completed, state officials were quoted as saying they hoped to pump and pipe up to 100M gallons of water a day out of the Wabash to meet the needs of the LEAP Lebanon site and those companies interested in locating there.

-The environmental impact of the proposed LEAP Pipeline is currently unknown.
-Multiple studies are underway to better assess its potential impact.
+The possible impacts of moving large quantities of groundwater from one watershed to another watershed are currently unknown.
+Multiple studies are underway to assess its potential ramifications.

 No. Timelines would not be created until a project is approved.